-In this course we will use the lessons from Unique Learning Systems (ULS) on n2y.com.
-With meaningful, agerespectful and developmentally appropriate lessons, ULS helps students develop a love of reading, covering all the vital pillars of reading instruction, and production and distribution of writing.
+In this course, we will use the lessons from Unique Learning Systems (ULS) on n2y.com.
+With meaningful, age-respectful, and developmentally appropriate lessons, ULS helps students develop a love of reading, covering all the vital pillars of reading instruction, and the production and distribution of writing.
 Lessons provide consistent access to state ELA extended standards in various modified formats.

-CLIMB ENGLISH ESSENTIALS 2
+ENGLISH ESSENTIALS 2

-Course #8230 Grade Level: 9-12 Length: Year Prerequisite: IEP Team Placement
+Grade Level: 9-12 Lenath: Year

-In this course we will use the lessons from Unique Learning Systems (ULS) on n2y.com.
+In this course, we will use the lessons from Unique Learning Systems (ULS) on n2y.com.
 Lessons provide consistent access to state ELA extended standards in various modified formats.
-Students will focus on vital pillars of reading instruction, the production, editing and distribution of writing as well as giving oral reports
+Students will focus on vital pillars of reading instruction, the production, editing, and distribution of writing as well as giving oral reports.

-MATHEMATICS-Area C
+MATH - Area C

-All Mathematics courses are aligned with the California Mathematics Common Core Standards
+All Mathematics courses are aligned with the California Mathematics Common Core Standards results